Josh Groban: 2010–2015: Illuminations; All That Echoes

 Groban finished his fifth studio album, entitled Illuminations, and the album was released on November 15, 2010.
 Most of the songs on the album are about "specific situations that I've had where love has existed and ultimately failed," Groban told The New York Times, adding: "And other songs are about the quest, and it just not working out."
 Groban wrote 11 of the 13 songs on the album.
 The first single from the album, "Hidden Away", was made available for free download via Facebook on September 8.
 "For me to sit in a room with a piano in one take with some of Johnny Cash's musicians—that was totally new for me."
 Josh added. "and I think that excitement is on the record."
 On October 12, a second single from the upcoming album, "Você Existe Em Mim", was made available on iTunes.
-This song is sung in Portuguese and was written by Brazilian artist Carlinhos Brown.
-The Washington Post said: "Illuminations" is not a revelation, but it offers a perfectly fine, and often quite lovely, glimpse at a pop-classical crossover artist in the middle of crossing over."
+The song is sung in Portuguese and was written by Brazilian artist Carlinhos Brown.
+The Washington Post said: "Illuminations" is not a revelation, but it offers a perfectly fine, and often quite lovely, glimpse at a pop-classical crossover artist in the middle of crossing over".
 Groban plans on making one more record with Rick Rubin.
 Beginning May 12, 2011, and continuing through December of that year, Groban undertook the 81-city Straight to You Tour to promote Illuminations, encompassing appearances in North America, Europe, and South Africa.

 Groban's sixth studio album, All That Echoes, was released on February 5, 2013, debuting at number one by selling 141,000 copies.
-Groban promoted the album with the All That Echoes World Tour in 2013.
+He promoted the album with the All That Echoes World Tour in 2013.
 A year later, he embarked on his Summer Symphony Tour.

 2015–2017: Stages and Broadway debut

-In early March 2015, Josh Groban's Facebook page announced the release of the album Stages, consisting of covers of songs from Broadway musicals.
+On Groban's Facebook page in March 2015, he announced the release of the album Stages, consisting of covers of songs from Broadway musicals.
 The album was released on April 28, 2015.

 Starting October 18, 2016, Groban performed on Broadway as Pierre Bezukhov in Natasha, Pierre & The Great Comet of 1812, an electropop opera by composer Dave Malloy based on War and Peace.
+The production was nominated for twelve Tony Awards.
 For his performance as Pierre, Groban was nominated for the 2017 Tony Award for Best Actor in a Leading Role in a Musical.
+His final performance as Pierre was on July 2, 2017, with Malloy replacing him for a week before Okieriete Onaodowan took over the role.

-His final performance as Pierre was on July 2, 2017.
-Groban also performed the song "Evermore" during the end credits of the 2017 Disney film Beauty and the Beast.
+In 2017, he released a book titled STAGE to STAGE, My Journey to Broadway.
+The book detailed the creation of Groban's album and tour, Stages, as well as preparing and performing in The Great Comet of 1812.
+The book featured pictures both on and off stage from his performances in Stages and Great Comet, as well as messages from Groban and Malloy.
+Groban performed the song "Evermore" during the end credits of the 2017 Disney film Beauty and the Beast.